Nols1000/hltv-scorebot/README.md

     - `url` should be `'http://scorebot.hltv.org:10022'` for almost all cases.
     - `matchid` can be found on every HLTV page with ScoreBot currently enabled.
     - `events` should be an EventEmitter object.
     - `displayText` should be either true or false.
-By enabling displayText, all the events of the match will be logged to the console, like the real HLTV ScoreBot.
+By enabling it, all the events of the match will be logged to the console, like the real HLTV ScoreBot.
 - `scorebot.on(event, callback)`

 ##Classes